iturner72/web3quickstart/README.md

 * One of the core features available through your ENS name is the ability to edit the text record.
 This is useful for you to link your portfolio, email, twitter, and most importantly your various crypto wallet addresses.
-* The gifs below show the steps to do so.
-It is important to remember that each time you write to the Ethereum blockchain, a transaction accompanies it.
+* It is important to remember that each time you write to the Ethereum blockchain, a transaction accompanies it.
 This means that you pay a small ammount to edit your text record as well as gas fees at the time of your transaction.
+* Follow the same process of signing the transaction with your hot-wallet as you did to register your ENS.
+Just click the "edit record" button to get started.
+* Make sure to follow the exact format specified for links, otherwise it will not work and you will need to edit it again, which of course, means another transaction.